LevelFourAB/windshift-service/README.md

 - 📨 Event handling
   - 🌊 Stream management, declare streams and bind subjects to them, with configurable retention and limits
+  - 📄 Event data in Protobuf format, for strong typing and schema evolution
   - 📤 Publish events to subjects, with idempotency and OpenTelemetry tracing
   - 📥 Durable consumers with distributed processing
-  - 🕒 Ephemeral consumers for one of event processing
+  - 🕒 Ephemeral consumers for one off event processing
   - 🔄 Automatic redelivery of failed events, events can be accepted or rejected by consumers
-  - 🔔 Ability to ping events if processing takes a long time
+  - 🔔 Ability to extend processing time by pinging events
 - 🔍 Observability via OpenTelemetry tracing

 ### Planned features